 Analysis: Section A of this staff report included a detailed analysis of the availability of facilities and services.
-While services are present in the area, and final utility connection determinations would be made at the time of development review, the extension of services to the site would further extend such services into the Rural Area.
-Preliminary review of the submitted Traffic Study reveals transportation level of services impacts present significant concerns due to identified existing deficiencies along with additional deficiencies project, and measures to address the deficiencies have not been determined or established by Marion County or FDOT at this time (see Attachments B, E-1 and E-2).
+While services are present in the area, and final connection determinations would be made at the time of development review, the transportation level of services impacts have not been effectively evaluated as the project's traffic study has not yet been completed.
 Further, potential operational impacts related to fire services and public safety are a concern.
-Staff notes a further concern is the recent submittal of similar applications for an additional site to the south, which is being jointly considered in Traffic Methodology and subsequent Traffic Study currently in review.
+Staff notes a further concern is the recent submittal of similar applications for an additional site to the south, which is being jointly considered in the recently approved traffic methodology to result in a broader traffic study.
 Based on this information, the application does not comply with and conform to F.S.
 Section 163.3177(6)(a)8a.